Monday, 3 January, 2011

 Obviously jokes come easy now, but at the time I was petrified – it was unbelievably frightening!

 We watched the incredible sunrise for a few minutes, before switching our interests to the volcano edge.
-We made ourselves comfortable and then stared down the inside of this huge, natural crater and watched the stream rising from the lava at the bottom – that was a special sight.
+We made ourselves comfortable and then stared down the inside of this huge, natural crater while observing the stream rising from the lava at the bottom – that was a special sight.

 Next, we walked around the top – wandering along the head of a volcano is really bloody cool!
-That also allowed us to take in some more magnificent views, this time of the town below – most notably, the beautiful lake Kerinci.
+That also allowed us to take in some more of our magnificent surroundings, this time of the town below – most notably, the beautiful lake Kerinci.

 The walk back was rough, but who cares?
 The views were like nothing we’d seen before.